shazaib491/js-Tut/module/module.md

 # Understanding Modules in JavaScript

 ## Introduction

+In JavaScript, a "module" is a way to organize and reuse code across different files.

+It's like a book in a library; each book (module) contains specific information (code) that you can use without having to write it all over again.

 Modules in JavaScript are like individual chapters of a book in a library.
 Each module is a separate file containing specific code (functions, variables, classes) that you can use in other JavaScript files.

 ## What are Modules?